ctrlmaniac/webnode-sdk/sdk/di/README.md

 ## Usage

-Intended for internal use only within the `webnode-sdk` monorepo.
+Intended for internal use only within the `sdk` monorepo.

 ## Building